TechExperiences/SE-Sandbox-Environment-Guide/SE-Sandbox-Guide/Guide01.md

-# 1. Envisioning Session Using Whiteboarding to Solve Caldova Business Problem
+# 1. Envisioning and Whiteboarding Session

 ## What the Whiteboarding Experience is?